FenryrMKIII/TheOdinProject-calculator/scripts/README.md

 - Is it possible to directly consider float / integer from the calculator instead of strings ?
 - How to perform input validation ?
+- How to efficiently implement DOM when testing with Jest ?
+- module export is not supported by the Browser.
+This results in an error.
+How to fix this neatly?